 Insulation is still a good idea around the shower but a natural, breathable insulation is not required or necessarily desirable.
 The wall however, is still without a damp proof course and has the potential to draw dampness up from the ground and build up problems behind the insulation and tiles.
 In this instance, a stud partition was erected a few inches away from the wall.
 This allowed services to be run behind and moisture vapour to vent away up the wall and be removed via the mechanical extraction system.

 Xtratherm was used between the studs and a cementitious, insulating Wedi board fixed to the front of the studs before the marble tiles were fixed with adhesive and sealed.

 The remaining walls were pretty much treated the same as the outer walls with an amount of reedboard being used on the return of the wall.
 If insulation isn’t used on the return, condensation may develop in the corners where the walls may get cold spots.

-The ceiling was decorated with Earthborn breathable claypaint after lime putty filler was used on minor historic cracking.
-The walls were decorated with good old traditional, breathable and inexpensive limewash.
+The ceiling was decorated with breathanle Earthborn Claypaint after Lime Putty Filler was used on minor historic cracking.
+The walls were decorated with good old traditional, breathable and inexpensive Limewash.

 The colour chosen was a Magnolia as this is a subtle and warm colour.
 A heated towel rail was added to the central heating system and an electrical underfloor heating added to ensure a cosy warm shower during those long winter months.